palikar/blog-hugo-files/content/projects/cpp_tips.md

 }
 ```

 **Important:** <span class="underline">Do not</span> return or take smart pointers by reference! <br /> Creating factory methods is also relatively straightforward.
 Just return them by value!
 There is however one things to remember about `unique_ptr` - if the return type does not match the thing you are returning, you ought to use `std::move`.
-This holds true even if the return of the function type is a base class and you are returning derived class(explained [here](https://stackoverflow.com/questions/39478956/how-does-returning-stdmake-uniquesubclass-work/39479117)).
+This holds true even, if the return of the function type is a base class and you are returning derived class (explained [here](https://stackoverflow.com/questions/39478956/how-does-returning-stdmake-uniquesubclass-work/39479117)).

 ### Some random abbreviations {#some-random-abbreviations}

 It is well knows fact that C++ programmers love their abbreviations.
 And you know what, it actually makes a lot sense to know those.
-The abbreviations in the C++ world reveal some really cool, use-full and right out elegant concepts that everyone should know about.
+The abbreviations in the C++ world reveal some really cool, useful and right out elegant concepts that everyone should know about.
 Also, just to be prepared, C++ programmers are also really bad at naming things.

 | Abbreviations | Expansion                              |
 |---------------|----------------------------------------|